 We commit ourselves to academic excellence and foster an environment where all members of the community learn with and from each other.
-The liberal arts form the foundation for learning.
+The liberal arts tradition forms the foundation for learning.

-The value of Learning encourages us to become a community of learners.
-It directs us to plan creatively for education that meets the needs of a changing pluralistic society.
-A learning community engages in a wide variety of critical perspectives in its ongoing search for truth.
+The value of LEARNING encourages us to be an intellectual community.
+It directs us to plan creatively for education that meets the needs of a changing, pluralistic society.
+We engage in a wide variety of critical perspectives in an ongoing search for truth.
 The diversity of the individuals that comprise a learning community provides our students with a wide range of human experiences and relationships.